How To Start A Blog – An Easy And Simple 8 Step Guide

 You can definitely start a blog on a free platform and switch to a self-hosting domain later, but it can be quite a hassle.

-So if you are thinking you want to start a blog for some long-term goals, go with self-hosting right off the bat.
+So if you are thinking about how to start a blog that will last you for a long time start with self-hosting right off the bat.
 There are just so many more benefits for a self-hosted blog!
-But you still need a name, here are some tips for coming up with one:
+But before you decide that you still need to pick a name, here are some tips for coming up with one:

 You want people to remember your blog.
 You’re going to have a rough time gaining an audience when you start a blog if your name isn’t memorable or easy to spell/say.